edomt/edomt.github.io/_posts/2018-6-1-Elo-R-WorldCup.md

 > and thus gain rating points until the rating reflects their true playing
 > strength.

-Interestingly, the Elo ranking is featured in a [scene of the movie *The Social Network*](https://www.youtube.com/watch?v=10AeyTCeZJM), where Mark Zuckerberg and Eduardo Saverin discuss how to rank women on [Facemash](https://en.wikipedia.org/wiki/History_of_Facebook#FaceMash).
-(While the scene is a nice introduction to Elo, the idea that Zuckerberg would need his roommate to "give him the algorithm" – as opposed to just looking it up himself, say, on the Internet – is a bit naive.
-But anyway.)
+The Elo ranking is featured in a [scene of the movie *The Social Network*](https://www.youtube.com/watch?v=10AeyTCeZJM), where Mark Zuckerberg and Eduardo Saverin discuss how to "rank women" on [Facemash](https://en.wikipedia.org/wiki/History_of_Facebook#FaceMash).
+(While the scene is a nice introduction to Elo, the idea that Zuckerberg would need Saverin to "give him the algorithm" – as opposed to just looking it up himself, say, on the Internet? – is fairly naive.)

 [![Elo in The Social Network](https://raw.githubusercontent.com/edomt/edomt.github.io/master/images/social-network1.jpg)](https://www.youtube.com/watch?v=10AeyTCeZJM)